Not for profit entities that aren’t registered charities are now required to complete an annual Not For Profit Self Review return.

 Busyschool Corporate Challenge(1) Busyschool Corporate Challenge Picture3a

-As part of the fundraising activities over August through to September, team members from MGI had the pleasure to get involved and show support in the Hoops4Schools Corporate Challenge held at Coomera Indoor Sports Centre to also raise money for The BUSY Schools program.
+As part of the fundraising activities over August through to September, team members from MGI, including Antonio, Gavin, Nick and Jemma, had the pleasure to get involved and show support in the Hoops4Schools Corporate Challenge held at Coomera Indoor Sports Centre to also raise money for The BUSY Schools program.
 The BUSY School is part of The BUSY Group which was formed initially to provide Apprenticeships support services to businesses across Queensland.

 With the group continually growing to offer a range of additional services, The BUSY School started opening campuses in 2019, offering an alternative, supportive and innovative approach to education.
 Their initiative is to help transform the lives of year 11-12 students who have become disengaged from traditional education and support them to reengage, complete their QCE and find a career pathway.
 They now have 9 campuses in total across the south-east including Cairns.
 We were proud to get involved in the round-robin team corporate challenge and help fundraise for such an important cause.
 There was over 120 corporate attendees and students participating across 16 teams and MGI and CoAct finished a credible 3rd place overall.